kawu/concraft-pl/README.md

 each paragraph.
 Finally, [Concraft][concraft] module is used to disambiguate each sentence in the [Maca][maca] output.

-Run `concraft tag --help` to learn more about possible tagging options.
+Run `concraft-pl tag --help` to learn more about possible tagging options.

 Server